oskardudycz/EventSourcing.NodeJS/workshops/introduction_to_event_sourcing/src/solved/08_projections_single_stream/README.md

 If needed expand existing classes definition.

-## Solutions

-Read more in my articles:
+Read more about projections in my article:

 - [Guide to Projections and Read Models in Event-Driven Architecture](https://event-driven.io/en/projections_and_read_models_in_event_driven_architecture/?utm_source=event_sourcing_nodejs&utm_campaign=workshop)